Block reference #

 public float L; // Angular momentum

-public Vector2 P; // Lineal momentum
+public Vector2 P; // Linear momentum

 public float Lr; // Reactive angular momentum